posit-dev/with-connect/README.md

 ```

 You can use this to override Connect server configuration by passing in `CONNECT_` prefixed variables, following https://docs.posit.co/connect/admin/appendix/configuration/#environment-variables.

+If you need env vars that are useful for the command running after `--`, just set them in the environment from which you call `with-connect`: the command will inherit that environment.

 ## GitHub Actions

 This project contains a GitHub Action for use in CI/CD workflows.
 Use the `@v1` tag to get the latest stable version, or `@main` for the development version.